Helium Could Save Our Planet

 We're due to run out of helium on Earth in the next two decades.
 This is problematic because many of the existing medical and industrial applications have no viable alternatives.

-There are an estimated 1.1 million tonnes of helium in shallow pockets just under the surface of the moon.
-And because helium is such a light element, that's even more than it sounds.
+There are an estimated 1.1 million tonnes of helium in shallow pockets just under the surface of the Moon.
+And because helium is such a light element, that's a lot more than it sounds.

-With the sufficient investment, scientists believe we could tap into the vast quantities of extra-terrestrial helium for use on Earth (as well as other soon-to-be colonised planets).
-So how can we tap that resource and get the helium to where we need it?
+With sufficient investment, we can tap into the vast quantities of extra-terrestrial helium for use on Earth (and Mars when we get there).
+How will we access this resource and deliver it where we need it?

 Besides existing applications, helium could be extremely valuable as a source of nuclear power.
 To appreciate this, we need to know the difference between nuclear fission vs nuclear fusion, and the benefits and risks of each technology...